National Safer Practice Awareness Course (NSPAC)

 What is NSPAC?

-NSPAC is a live, safeguarding-led programme for professionals working with children, designed to support safe, confident and reflective practice.
+NSPAC is a live, online, safeguarding-led programme for professionals or volunteers working with children, designed to strengthen safer practice, professional judgement, and decision-making.

 By the end of NSPAC, participants will: